-Spurred by blockbuster drugs like Lipitor and Plavix going off patent and increased use of generics, drug spending had moderated in the last decade since the high growth period of over decade ago.2 Two important trends are bringing this period of low drug spending growth to an end: increased spending on prescription drugs, and the diminishing cost-saving impact of generic drugs.
+Spurred by blockbuster drugs like Lipitor and Plavix going off patent and increased use of generics, drug spending had moderated in the last decade since the high growth period of over decade ago.2 Three important trends are bringing this period of low drug spending growth to an end: increased spending on prescription drugs, the diminishing cost-saving impact of generic drugs and price gouging by drug manufacturers.

 High Cost of Specialty Drugs

-Of greatest concern is that the cost of new specialty drugs is truly prohibitive.
-The term “specialty drug” does not have a uniform definition.
+A form of brand name drugs, the term "specialty drug" does not have a uniform definition.
 The term broadly comprises drugs that are: high priced; often (but not always) made of biological matter; treat complex conditions; require special handling; or require infusion or injection in a doctor’s office.

-Twelve of 13 cancer drugs approved by the FDA in 2012 were priced over $100,000 per course of treatment.3 Specialty drugs are used by fewer than 2 percent of privately insured patients in the United States.
-However, these drugs currently account for more than 46.5 percent of all drug spending.4
+The cost of new speciaty drugs is truly prohibitive.
+In 2016, almost half of the drugs studied by America's Health Insurance Plans cost in excess of $100,000.6 Specialty drugs are used by fewer than 2 percent of privately insured patients in the United States but account for more than 46 percent of all drug spending.7

 Generics Becoming More Expensive

-High rates of generic substitution will continue, but will do less and less to bring down overall spending.
-In coming years as the market value of products expected to go off patent are significantly less than some of the blockbusters that went off patent in 2012.6
+Unfortunately, high rates of generic substitution will continue but will do less and less to bring down overall spending.
+In coming years, fewer expensive brand name drugs are expected to go off patent.9

 A second reason generics are less likely to moderate future spending is that the costs of many generic drugs are increasing.
-The reason for these generic cost increases are complex and are due to many factors from raw material shortages to generic competitors leaving the market.
+The reason for these generic costs increases are complex and are due to many factors, from raw material shortages to generic competitors leaving the market.
 But whatever the reason, many drugs that have been historically inexpensive have seen sharp price increases.
-One analysis found that half of all retail generic drugs became more expensive over from mid-2013 to mid-2014.
-Some generic drugs have seen as much as 1,000 percent increase in price.7 Another reason is because more of these alternatives will take the form of biologics, which are high cost and, as the name implies, made of biological matter.
+HCCI found that the average annual price growth for generic medications was 4 percent in 2016.10 However, some generic drug manufacturers, like Teva, Mylan and Novartis, have come under fire for inflating the prices of generic drugs as much as 1000 percent.11

 Impact on Consumers